adibarbusoftlab/playgist/_posts/en/2023-10-03-android-reset.md

 ### 1. Accessing the Reset Menu

 The location of the factory reset menu varies depending on the device manufacturer and Android version.
-This is why the safest method to locate the reset menu is by conducting a search, such as 'reset' or 'erase' within the Settings menu.
+This is why the quickest method to locate the reset menu is by conducting a search, such as 'reset' or 'erase' within the Settings menu.

 <img alt="Search for reset to factory default settings in Android" title="Search for reset to factory default settings in Android" loading="lazy" class="article-image large-width-img" src="{{site.baseurl}}/assets/images/posts/en/reset-android/search-for-reset-menu-in-android.jpg">